 St Andrew’s Pentecost join in serving at the homeless shelter in Evanston serving food once every other month.
 The food items served are donated by the members and they make out time to go and serve members of our larger community who are facing a tough times, homelessness or hunger.
 It is often a rewarding and refreshing experience to be able to extend a helping hand to those in need for the sake of Christ Jesus whom we serve.
 In serving such people we serve Christ.

-The Church women have for the past few years supplied backpacks and back to school supplies to indigent families and others families who find it difficult to afford school supplies to their wards.
-It is through such humble, more kind and humane services that the love of God is manifested to a sinful world.
+The Church women have a support group where they help a member in need or such that are facing bereavement.In the past they have supplied backpacks and back to school supplies to indigent families and other families who find it difficult to afford school supplies to their wards.
+It is through such humble, kind and humane services that the love of God is manifested to a sinful world.